blueisderp/COVID_19_Data_Analysis_Project/README.md

 # Analyzing COVID-19 Pandemic Data Trends with SQL

 ## Description
-This project demonstrates the data analysis process of early reported data during the Covid-19 global pandemic (2020-2021) with the objective of highlighting key trends during the onset and eventual decline of the outbreak.
-These metrics include infection rates, death count, and vaccination coverage across individual countries, larger regions, and globally.
-This workflow culminates in a dynamic, comprehensible Power BI dashboard that allows users to see and interact with visualizations displaying these insights.
-Please see below for more details regarding the process of this data analysis workflow.
+This project presents a comprehensive data analysis of reported information from the COVID-19 global pandemic (2020–2021), with the objective of identifying and illustrating key trends observed during both the onset and the subsequent decline of the outbreak.
+Using SQL, the analysis uncovers valuable insights into infection rates, death count, and vaccination coverage—examined by country, across broader regions, and globally.
+The analytical process culminates in a dynamic, user-friendly Power BI dashboard that enables users to see and interact with visualizations displaying our findings.
+The analytical process culminates in a dynamic, user-friendly Power BI dashboard that enables users to interact with visualizations and explore findings in an accessible and intuitive manner.
+This data-driven exploration facilitates a deeper understanding of regional and global responses to the pandemic and may serve to inform strategic decision-making by health officials and policymakers in the event of future public health crises.

-The steps used in this workflow:
+## Data Analysis Workflow
+The analysis was carried out through the following key steps:
-  - The cleaning and optimization of large raw datasets to improve efficiency for processing and data manipulation in Excel.
+  - Data Cleaning and Preparation: Large, raw datasets were cleaned and optimized using Excel to enhance processing efficiency and facilitate downstream data manipulation.
-  - Writing the SQL queries required to extract relevant data points and trends.
+  - Data Extraction: Developing SQL queries to extract relevant data points and uncover significant trends across various geographies and timeframes.
-  - Exporting query results as view tables so that they could be easily be integrated into Power BI.
+  - Data Export and Integration: The resulting query outputs were exported as view tables, allowing seamless integration into the Power BI environment.
-  - Loading and transforming view tables within Power BI using tools such as DAX and Power Query to ensure data accuracy, consistency, and clarity for presentation.
+  - Data Transformation in Power BI: Using Power Query and DAX, the imported data was transformed to ensure consistency, accuracy, and clarity for presentation.
-  - Creating and customizing interactive visual elements used to display and highlight important trends and insights.
+  - Interactive Visualization Design: Custom interactive visual elements—such as tables, charts, and maps—were developed to highlight crucial insights and patterns within the data.
-  - Compiling the visualizations into one organized, cross-filtered dashboard allowing users to intuitively interact with multiple visual elements simultaneously and understand how one metric affects another.
+  - Dashboard Compilation and Interactivity: These visualizations were consolidated into a well-organized, cross-filtered Power BI dashboard, enabling users to interact with multiple components simultaneously and gain a holistic understanding of how different metrics interrelate.

 ## Techonologies
 PostgreSQL (database and data manipulation), DataGrip (database IDE), Excel (data cleaning), Power Query (data cleaning/manipulation), DAX (data manipulation), Power BI (data visualization tool)